ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/identity.md

 ## Conclusion

 You have created a service that will store the information about the currently logged in user, but we have not provided a way for the user to actually authenticate with the API.
 That is what we will talk about next.

+**Note:** your application will not run at this time because we have not included the `HttpClientModule` in the base `app.module.ts` file.
+We will handle doing that as part of the next lab.